dyno-might/dyno-might.github.io/_posts/2025-08-07-heritable.md

 (Are you worried that humans are "diploid", with two genes (alleles) at each locus, one from each biological parent?
 Or are you worried that when multiple people raise a kid they all tend to have thoughts on the merits of semi-starvation?
 If so, please pretend people on this island reproduce asexually.
 Or, if you like, pretend that there's strong assortative mating so that everyone in the population either has all-short or all-tall genes and only breeds with other people with the same genes.
 Also, don't find the hypothetical.)

-**Say there's an island where neither genes nor the environment influence height.
-Except, some people have a gene that makes them inject their babies with human growth hormone, which makes them 5 cm taller.
-How heritable is height?**

-0%.

-True, people with that gene will tend be taller.
-And the gene is *causing* them to be taller.
-But if babies are adopted into random families, it's the genes of the *parents* that determine if they get injected or not.
-So everyone has the same genotypic height, genotypic variance is zero, and heritability is zero.

 **Say there are two islands.
 They all live the same way and have the same gene pool, except people on island A have some gene that makes them grow to be 150 ± 5 cm tall, while on island B they have a gene that makes them grow to be 160 ± 5 cm tall.
 How heritable is height?**

 It's 0% for island A and 0% for island B, and 50% for the two islands together.